-Fannings and dust are the lowest grades and they are used to produce tea bags.
+The lowest grades of tea are what is typically used to fill tea bags.
 While not an ideal cup of tea, they provide a larger surface area which allows the water to pull color and flavor out of the leaf more quickly.

-Now, here is where it gets complicated.
-This grade has nothing to do with the actual quality of the tea.
-In general, more letters equates to a better tea but this isn't always the case.
-You can have a badly made SFTGOP and a very well done OP.
+This is where it gets a bit complicated.
+The grade has little to nothing to do with the actual quality of the tea.
+In general, more letters equate to a better tea but this isn’t always the case.
+You can have a badly made

 SFTGFOP – Super Fine Tippy Golden Flowery Orange Pekoe